klinecharts/KLineChart/docs/en/instance-api.md

 ### subscribeAction(type, callback)
 Subscribe to chart actions.
-- `type` The type is 'zoom', 'scroll', 'crosshair' and 'pane_drag'
+- `type` The type is 'zoom', 'scroll', 'crosshair', 'tooltip' and 'pane_drag'
 - `callback` is a callback method

 ### unsubscribeAction(type, callback)
 Unsubscribe from chart actions.
-- `type` type is 'zoom', 'scroll', 'crosshair' and 'pane_drag'
+- `type` type is 'zoom', 'scroll', 'crosshair', 'tooltip' and 'pane_drag'
 - `callback` callback method when subscribing